RamanGupta16/GFS2-DRBD-Cluster/README.md

 ## Steps:
-1. Start 2 node (serevr4/server7) Pacemaker cluster.
+-  Start 2 node Pacemaker cluster.
+Example: server4(192.168.11.100), server7(192.168.11.200) with cluster name vCluster.
-2. Configure DLM and CLVM into Pacemaker.
+-  Configure DLM and CLVM into Pacemaker.
-3. Start master script 'install_gfs2_using_drbd.sh' to initialize GFS2 and DRBD.
+-  Start master script 'install_gfs2_using_drbd.sh' to initialize GFS2 and DRBD.
+Example: install_gfs2_using_drbd.sh 192.168.11.100 192.168.11.200 vCluster
-4. Verify DRBD is in dual-Primary mode then configure Pacemaker for DRBD.
+-  Post install verify DRBD is in dual-Primary mode then configure Pacemaker for DRBD.
-    Verify CLVM is configured properly by executing LVM commands: lvdispaly, pvdisplay and vgdisplay on both nodes.
+   Verify CLVM by executing LVM commands: lvdispaly, pvdisplay and vgdisplay on both nodes.
-    Verify GFS2 is configured properly by checking mounted filesystem, execute commands: df -hT on both nodes.
+   Verify GFS2 by checking mounted filesystem, execute commands: df -hT on both nodes.
+-  Configure DRBD into master/slave resource in Pacemaker.
+Create 2 masters for DRBD dual-Primary Configuration.
-5. Create KVM VM on serevr4 with virtual disks on GFS2 mount directory.
+-  Create KVM VM on server4 with virtual disks on GFS2 mount directory.
 Keep pinging VM from a third node.
-6. Perform Live Migration of VM from serevr4 to serevr7 once DRBD initial sync is complete.
+-  Perform Live Migration of VM from server4 to server7 after DRBD initial sync is complete.
-7. Since disks are already sync'd by DRBD so VM should be migrated quickly.
-    Verify ping is continously working.
+-  Since disks are already sync'd by DRBD between server4 and server7 so VM should be migrated quickly to server7.
+Verify ping is continously working during and after migration.
-8. Shutdown server4 and make sure VM on other node (server7) is workinf fine.
+-  Shutdown server4 and make sure VM on other server7 is working fine and does not hang.
+   On server7 also verify LVM and GFS2 are working.
-9. Start server4, start its Pacemaker Cluster and verify DRBD is back in dual-Primary mode.
+-  Start server4, start its Pacemaker Cluster, execute script 'resume_second_primary.sh'.
+-  On server4 Verify DRBD is back in dual-Primary mode.
+Verify LVM and GFS2.
-10. Reverse migrate VM from server7 to server4.
-Ping must not break.
+-  Reverse migrate VM from server7 to server4.
+Ping must not break and VM shoud not hang.

 ## Result: